 What is happening with the fellowship during 2017?

 The fellowship will be on hiatus for 2017.
 After five cohorts of fellows, we’ve gathered a lot of data about how fellows help their newsrooms and the broader journalism-code community.
 During early 2017, we’re going to review that data and chat with community members about what shape the fellowship could take going forward.
 If you’d like to learn more about this process, please sign up here, and we’ll be in touch.
-In early 2017, we will have a bunch of other exciting updates to share about OpenNews as well, so stay tuned.

 What is the Knight-Mozilla Fellowship?